michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 - adj: capable of being treated as fact
 - adj: (of especially business assets) having physical substance and intrinsic monetary value
 ### Family
-tangible: intangible, tangibility, tangibleness, tangibly+;intangibility: intangibilities;intangible: intangibility, intangibleness, intangibles, intangibly;tangibility: tangibilities
+- tangible: intangible, tangibility, tangibleness, tangibly+
+- intangibility: intangibilities
+- intangible: intangibility, intangibleness, intangibles, intangibly
+- tangibility: tangibilities
 ### Examples
 - The second category is people who want to create something tangible.
 - “If someone steals a stone to decorate their back yard,” he says, “you’ve lost a tangible part of Mason’s and Dixon’s historic achievement.”